-The faculties of Lynn provide opportunity to incorporate international education experience into each degree program.
-Colleges of the University host short-term study abroad opportunities where a faculty member conducts a tour for students to experience and learn while gaining academic credit.
-Each tour consists of specific course content pertinent to the specific region of the world.
-Tours range from 3 to 9 credits and encompass 2-6 weeks.
+The faculty of Lynn University provide opportunities to incorporate an international education experience into each degree program.
+Colleges of the university host short-term study abroad opportunities where a faculty member conducts a tour for students to experience and learn while gaining academic credit.
+Each tour consists of course content pertinent to the specific region of the world.
+Prior academic preparation is required.
+Tours range from three to nine credits and encompass two to six weeks.
+Each major requires three credits of Study Abroad.